 The endocannabinoid system may play a role in the connection between the Mediterranean diet, microbiome changes, and better metabolic regulation.6Tagliamonte S, Laiola M et al. Mediterranean diet consumption affects the endocannabinoid system in overweight and obese subjects: possible links with gut microbiome, insulin resistance and inflammation.
 European Journal of Nutrition.
 2021;60(7):3703-3716.

-Further evidence: preclinical evidence
+Your microbiome: preclinical evidence

 - Shifting from a Mediterranean diet to a standard Western diet high in heavily processed foods and meats can negatively alter the microbiota in 1 day, and a diet high in sugar decreases necessary microbial diversity within 1 week in animal studies7Turnbaugh PJ, Ridaura VK et al. The effect of diet on the human gut microbiome: a metagenomic analysis in humanized gnotobiotic mice.
 Science Translational Medicine.
 2009 Nov 11; 1(6):6ra14; Sen T, Cawthon CR et al. Diet-driven microbiota dysbiosis is associated with vagal remodeling and obesity.
 Physiology and Behavior.
 2017 May 1;173:305-317.

-Keep reading about Mediterranean diet
+Keep reading about a Mediterranean diet

 Health professional comment